 Each motor coach is inspected regularly in authorized workshops and undergo an annual Ministry of Transport inspection every 12 months.

 In addition, our drivers fill an important role in the inspection process and trained to inspect the key aspects of their vehicles prior the departing from our facilities.

 This is one key aspect to our success, surety and reliability

 We set up our coaches with lap strap safety belts for all our passengers, several years before the law demanded it.
-Today, all our coaches have safety belts, and fifty percent of fleet is fitted with three-point inertia safety belts, similar to the ones in your car
+Today, all our coaches have safety belts, and seventy percent of fleet is fitted with three-point inertia safety belts, similar to the ones in your car

 Motor Insurance and Public Liability Certificate